STCC Cares about YOUR education

 - Identify bystander strategies to help victims of hazing and intimidation.

 - CARE (Concern, Assessment, Response, Evaluation) Team

-- Submit a Student Emergency Fund Request.
-If you have questions, please refer to the Student Emergency Fund Guidelines.
+- Student Emergency Fund Request: if you have questions, please refer to the Student Emergency Fund Guidelines.

 Vice President, Student Affairs

 Ira H. Rubenzahl Student Learning Commons (B19), Second Floor, Room 261

 Office hours: Monday - Friday 8 a.m. - 4 p.m.